 Get Up Close with Animals (You Can Even Feed Them) – Calling all animal lovers!
 Now is your chance to feed exotic animals from your car, go on an underwater adventure at the aquarium, participate in fun programs at the zoo, go on a drive thru safari and tour local farms.
 Get all the details on where you can visit animals.

 Stop and Smell the Roses at an Outdoor Garden – Your senses will be delighted as you stroll the grounds at one of local outdoor gardens There are many to choose from and most offer a variety of educational activities.
 Our favorites include, Stan Hywet, Beech Creek, Cleveland Botanical Gardens, Fellows Riverside Gardens, Secrest Arboretum and Schoepfle Garden

 Visit a Lavender Field – Lavender season typically runs from mid June until the end of July.
 Strolling through a blooming field of lavender is a fragrant experience you simply must try for yourself.
-Maize Valley Market & Winery in Hartville and Luvin Lavender Farms in Madison offer guest the opportunity to walk through lavender fields and pick lavender bundles to take home.
+There are many farms with stunning lavender fields in Ohio that offer guest the opportunity to walk through lavender fields and pick lavender bundles to take home.